-Nikon D3 versus Nikon D3300
+Nikon D3 vs D3300

 The Nikon D3 and the Nikon D3300 are two digital cameras that were announced, respectively, in August 2007 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D3) and an APS-C (D3300) sensor.
-The D3 has a resolution of 12.1 megapixel, whereas the D3300 provides 24 MP.
+The D3 has a resolution of 12.1 megapixels, whereas the D3300 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is considerably smaller (52 percent) than the Nikon D3.
 Moreover, the D3300 is substantially lighter (67 percent) than the D3.
 It is worth mentioning in this context that the D3 is splash and dust resistant, while the D3300 does not feature any corresponding weather-sealing.